Cumulocity-IoT/apama-streaming-analytics-connectivity-FileTransport/README.md

 These should have already been copied to APAMA_WORK/lib where the correlator will load them from.

-# Authors
-Callum Attryde

-John Heath

 ## License
-Copyright (c) 2017-2019, 2021 Software AG, Darmstadt, Germany and/or its licensors
+Copyright (c) 2017-present Cumulocity GmbH

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at